 Call center automation is a technology that streamlines customer service tasks, reduces manual agent effort, and improves efficiency.
 It often uses tools like chatbots, interactive voice response (IVR), AI-driven routing, and automated workflows that handle repetitive tasks without human intervention.

-These systems integrate with CRM platforms and analyze real-time data to route inquiries, populate responses, or trigger backend actions.
+These automated systems integrate with CRM platforms and analyze real-time data to route inquiries, populate responses, or trigger backend actions.
 When incoming calls arrive at a contact center, the phone number is associated with an account record, and automated actions can occur.
 Automation can also happen trigger-based when an agent completes the call or disposes of the outcome of a customer interaction.

 Here are some ways you can use call center automation: